ShravanGupta07/email-sms-spam-classifier/README.md

 Ensure that vectorizer.pkl and model.pkl files are in the project directory.
 These files are essential for TF-IDF transformation and spam classification.

+🛠️ **Model and Vectorizer Generation**

+Before running the Streamlit application, you need to generate the model.pkl and vectorizer.pkl files.

+**Follow these steps:**

+**Run the Jupyter Notebook:**

+Locate the provided Jupyter notebook in the project directory.

+Execute all the cells in the notebook.
+This will train the spam classification model and save the necessary files.

+**Generated Files:**

+After running the notebook, you will find model.pkl and vectorizer.pkl in the same directory.

+Ensure these files are in the project directory, as they are essential for the TF-IDF transformation and spam classification in the Streamlit application.

 ▶️ **Usage**

 **Run the Streamlit app:**